superlinked/VectorHub/docs/use_cases/node2vec.md

 ![L2 norm distribution of text based and Node2Vec embeddings](../assets/use_cases/node2vec/l2_norm.png)

 From the plot, it's clear that the scales of the embedding vector lengths differ.
 When we want to use them together, the one with the larger magnitude will overshadow the smaller one.
 To mitigate this, we'll equalize their lengths by dividing each one by its average length.
 However, this still not necessarily yields the best performance.
 To optimally combine the two embeddings, we'll introduce a weighting factor: `x = torch.cat((alpha * v_n2v, v_bow), dim=1)`.
 To determine the appropriate value for `alpha`, we'll employ a 1D grid search approach.
-The results are displayed in the subsequent graph.
+The results are displayed in the following graph.

 ![Grid search for alpha](../assets/use_cases/node2vec/grid_search_alpha.png)